jeremykendall/php-domain-parser/README.md

 - `Pdp\Domain::isICANN` returns `true` if the public suffix is found in a selected PSL which includes the ICANN DOMAINS section;
 - `Pdp\Domain::isPrivate` returns `true` if the public suffix is found in a selected PSL which includes the PRIVATE DOMAINS section;

-**THIS EXAMPLE ILLUSTRATES HOW EACH OBJECT IS USED BUT SHOULD BE AVOID IN A PRODUCTON**
+**THIS EXAMPLE ILLUSTRATES HOW EACH OBJECT IS USED BUT SHOULD BE AVOID IN PRODUCTON**

 ~~~php
 <?php